Support

 • To apply for an Innovation internship as a Talent, your funding project must cover the entire duration.
 Therefore, please consider the end date of your fellowship and verify that the starting date and duration align with it.

 • Companies can also register at any time and the internship period must be agreed upon with them.
 It is possible that some companies need to conclude the internship before the end of the project.
-We suggest you check whether specific periods are indicated in the position.
+We suggest you check whether specific periods are indicated in the internship description.

 2. Administrative and legal issues

-2.1 Which types of contracts must I sign?
+2.1 Which types of agreements must I sign?

-Once the selection process is done, both the Hosting company and the Visiting talent must sign the Internship Contract, including Annex 2 of the Letter of Commitment (see FAQ n.
+Once the selection process is done, both the Hosting company and the Visiting talent must sign the Internship Agreement: Annexe 2 of the Letter of Commitment (see FAQ n.
 2.3).
 This document defines the agreements between the interested parties, including the description of the internship, the duties to be performed, the duration, hours and working arrangements, protection of intellectual property and confidentiality.

 The template of the Letter of Commitment is available in the Resources section

-** Visiting talents coming from the ERC and the EIC Pathfinder will also have to sign the financial agreement.
+** Visiting talents coming from the EIC Pathfinder, EIT and ERC will also have to sign the financial agreement.
+See the dedicated FAQ section (11).

 Find more information in the FAQ section dedicated to your specific EU Programme.

-2.2 What is a Declaration of Honor, and is there a template?
+2.2 What is the Declaration of Honour (DOH), and is there a template?

 The template of the Declaration of Honor is available in the Resources section

-Once signed, you can upload it by entering the matchmaking platform, in the section Profile.
-Use the button Duplicate category to upload more DoH.
+Once signed, you can upload it by entering the matchmaking platform, in the Profile section

 2.3 What is the Letter of Commitment?

-The Letter of Commitment (LoC) is the document that the Hosting company must sign to join the InnoNext initiative.
-It regulates the general conditions of participation, including the description of the internship/s, the terms and obligations and the applicable laws and jurisdiction.
+The Letter of Commitment (LoC) is the document that the Hosting company must sign to acknowledge, accept, and join the InnoNext initiative.
+It regulates the general conditions of participation, including the description of the internship, the terms and obligations and the applicable laws and jurisdiction.
 This document, containing all the administrative details, confirms that the Hosting company is eligible for InnoNext.
-The template of the Letter of Commitment is available in the Resources section
+By signing, companies confirm their understanding of the Annexes, which contain essential articles and content.
+While the Annexes can be adapted to different legal frameworks, they must retain the mandatory minimum content.

 2.4 How will the Intellectual Property (IP) be managed?